kbaseincubator/kbase-ds-widget-tool/docs/creating-dynamic-service-for-widgets.md

     Note that the service module name has been converted to lower case; this is a requirement for docker.

-    If docker compose fails due to the port already being allocated, set the `PORT` environment variable first, like:
+    If docker compose fails due to port 5100 already being allocated, set the `PORT` environment variable first.
+E.g. the following starts the container using port 5200:

     ```shell
     PORT=5200 docker compose run --service-ports yourusernamesomeservice bash